- Entity Choice Generally

 An LLC, or limited liability company, is a type of entity that protects its members and managers from liability, unless they personally do bad things.
 Like a corporation, an LLC happens when its Articles of Organization are filed with the state authority.
 In California, this is generally an online form.
 Keep in mind, there are other filings, and then ongoing responsibilities of those managers and members to continue shielding them from liability.
 And if there’s more than one Member, having a written operating agreement is highly advised.
 There may also be tax advantages to filing as an LLC.

 Aaah, if life were only that easy.
 Actually, sometimes it is.
 One rule of thumb — is it a small business not providing professional services, with no plans for investors and modest gross receipts?
 That’s a case where you might lean heavily toward an LLC.
 Investors on the horizon?
 Corporation.
 The analysis can get tortured for businesses that are larger or are growing.
 Real estate tends toward LLCs.

 You’ve read a lot about that, I’m sure.
 There can be reasons to form there.
-Here are two that come up a lot: One, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
+Here are two that come up a lot: First, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
 Two: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
-But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as a “foreign” corporation/LLC.
+But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as filing a “foreign” corporation/LLC in Delaware.

 Some states use “Certificate of Incorporation” as an alternative to Articles of Incorporation; for example, New York and Delaware.